 Revelation often instills fear because it has some disturbing and confusing imagery.
 Yet, Yeshua does not want anyone to be afraid of Yochanan’s vision.
 A blessing is promised for reading, hearing, and obeying the words of this prophecy.
 Imagine the blessing that comes from actually understanding the prophetic words in their cultural context and original language!
-Because I want to be as authentic as possible, I will use Hebrew words and names throughout my study.
-This helps me keep the Scriptures in their original perspective; I pray it adds a new dimension to your study, too.
-I also find fascinating the meanings behind the original Hebrew letters that form a Hebrew Word Picture.
-Each word picture gives a little different perspective of the word.
+To be as authentic as possible, Hebrew words and names will be used throughout the study.
+This helps keep the Scriptures in their original perspective; may it add a new dimension to your study.
+I also find fascinating the meanings behind the original Hebrew letters that form a Hebrew Word Picture so I include word pictures to give a little different perspective of some words.

 The Hebrew word for ‘blessing’ is barak and means ‘to kneel.’
 There is another meaning of barak that means ‘to bring a gift.’
 When we read and obey the words of this prophecy, we kneel and receive a gift from Yeshua, the Messiah of Isra’el.

 Hebrew Word Pictures

 ב Bet – A House and means ‘house’ or ‘family.’